muon-build/muon/README.md

 Things missing include:

 - some niche options such as -Dunity and -Dlayout have no effect
-- dependencies with custom logic hardcoded in meson don't yet have the same treatment in muon
+- some dependencies with custom logic hardcoded in meson don't yet have the same treatment in muon
 - some less common meson modules
-- language support for non c-like languages
+- most language support for non c-like languages

 Other differences from meson are described in the [Muon Docs].